Howard Arkley: Life and career

-First biography
+Legacy

 Duffy & Snellgrove commissioned Melbourne writer and musician Edwina Preston to produce the first biography; Howard Arkley: Not Just A Suburban Boy was published in 2002.
-The National Library of Australia describe the book; "Arkley's work has been compared to a visual equivalent of the monologues of Barry Humphries.
+The National Library of Australia describes the book; "Arkley's work has been compared to a visual equivalent of the monologues of Barry Humphries.
 Arkley was also a wild man.
-This concise account describes the artistic breakthroughs, his relationship with Nick Cave and The Birthday Party, and the heroin which killed him soon after his talent was recognised around the world.
+This concise account describes his artistic breakthroughs, his relationship with Nick Cave and The Birthday Party, and the heroin which killed him soon after his talent was recognised around the world.
 It is the fascinating story of a highly gifted artist who took suburbia seriously."

-Career retrospective

 The National Gallery of Victoria opened a retrospective, Howard Arkley, in November 2006 at the Ian Potter Centre, coinciding with the launch of Carnival in Suburbia: The Art of Howard Arkley, a book written by his brother-in-law Dr John Gregory, a senior lecturer at Monash University.